jarednm1/TacoBellAutomation/README.md

 ### Windows:

-1. To install the associated Chrome Driver, Navigate here: https://sites.google.com/a/chromium.org/chromedriver/downloads and click on the correct Driver that matches your Chrome Version and platform.
+1. To install the associated Chrome Driver, navigate here: https://sites.google.com/a/chromium.org/chromedriver/downloads and click on the correct Driver that matches your Chrome Version and platform.
 2. Once downloaded, cut and paste the chromedriver into the same directory as the python script.

 # Usage